Chinese academic dress: Transition towards the West

-It was however after the “1911 Revolution of Sun Yat-sen”, that western ideas of academic uniform and academic hat perpetrated the Chinese Academic Dressing.
+It was however after the 1911 Revolution of Sun Yat-sen that Western ideas of academic uniforms influenced Chinese academic dress.

 Modern Chinese academic dress

 The current modernized academic dress of China is very different from the ancient form.
 The current forms have been standardized since 1994.
 Gowns are closed at the front and are colored depending on the level of the degree; typically, black for bachelors, blue for masters and a combination of scarlet and black for doctoral gowns.
 The hood is a simple piece of triangular cloth which is colored depending on the faculty.
 The mortarboard is similar to American ones, except they may have string at the back of the skullcap to tie and secure the cap to the head.

 Officers' robes are typically all red (including the mortarboard) with three gold bands on the sleeves, similar to Thai academic dress.